 Whereas with Serverless360, it is possible to monitor the entities at the context of the business application and user can also get the consolidated monitoring report that reveals the health status of all the entities with the root cause of error.
 Serverless360 also provides intelligent automations to ensure the production environment in Enabled state.

-With BAM in Serverless360, user can perform End to End tracking on the Business processes (i.e., workflow of Logic Apps, Azure Durable Functions or Custom Web Application).
+With BAM in Serverless360, user can perform end-to-end distributed tracing on the Business processes (i.e., workflow of Logic Apps, Azure Durable Functions or Custom Web Application).
 Find below the detailed analysis on Serverless360 and Application Insights comparison

 Managing Azure Functions in Serverless360 is simple and Straight forward.
 User can straight away associate the Azure Function to the appropriate Composite Application that represents the business application.
 Along with the Application level management and monitoring, user can also leverage the integrated tooling mentioned below: